ManticoreGamesInc/platform-documentation/src/api/examples.md

 ## `animationEvent`

 Some animations have events that fire when certain parts of the animations are reached.
 This allows you to sync up hit effects with animations.
 Important note!
-This even is only fired client side.
+This event is only fired client side.
 The server cannot directly respond to animation events!

 ```lua
 local propDragonMob = script:GetCustomProperty("DragonMob")